SunnyAris/POSTMAN/Parameterize_Requests.md

 In variable,

-set the name to the url which is https://jsonplaceholder.typicode.com click Save.
+1. Set the name to the url which is https://jsonplaceholder.typicode.com
+2. click Save.

 Go back to your Get request then click send.
 There should now be results for your request.